 So, what does this mean?
 When you provide your personal details to us, we use your information for our legitimate business interests to carry out our work.
 Before doing this, though, we will also carefully consider and balance any potential impact on you and your rights.

 Some typical examples of when we might use the approach are for preventing fraud, direct marketing, maintaining the security of our system and enhancing, modifying or improving our services.
+We also use Snitcher under ‘legitimate interests’, to identify individuals visiting the site and providing a personalised experience for them.

 When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection and any other relevant law.
 Our legitimate business interests do not automatically override your interests – we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).